pool-party/pull-party-bot/README.md

     `@` symbol is not allowed in party name \
     You can't add single user to one group more than once

-+ `/update partyName user2 user3...` - update an existing party
++ `/change partyName user2 user3...` - change an existing party

     > Follows all `/create` method's rules \
     You can't change `@admins` party